 3. Black and white thinking.

-A narcissist has no grey area; to them, it’s either good or bad, there is no room for mistakes or errors in judgment; to them, it is all or nothing.
-They can only see things as either good or bad, as they themselves must be perfect, they place all blame onto others for situations or problems they might have caused, without cognitive reflection, they can not look back to see what might have led up to a bad situation and without empathy they can not see how someone else might be feeling, most have a cognitive understanding of empathy so they can think how they feel.
+A narcissist has no grey area; to them, it’s either good or bad, and there is no room for mistakes or errors in judgment; to them, it is all or nothing.
+They can only see things as either good or bad, as they themselves must be perfect.
+They place all blame onto others for situations or problems they might have caused.
+Without cognitive reflection, they can not look back to see what might have led up to a bad situation and without empathy, they can not see how someone else might be feeling.
+Most have a cognitive understanding of empathy, so they can think about how they feel.
 They use cognitive empathy to guilt-trip those around them into doing what the narcissist wants.
 Yet, they can simply not put themselves into someone else’s shoes to feel or care how they are making someone feel.

 4. Jumping to conclusions.

 So, where your instincts might be trying to tell you something, instead of jumping to a conclusion, you go and discuss it with them, and your instincts are most likely correct.
 However, narcissists will not validate your feelings as real as they are; the narcissist has made their minds up that, in fact, to the narcissist, you are “Insecure, too sensitive, jealous, overreacting, crazy, obsessed.” to distract you from the truth.
 When actually, it’s their behaviour that they’re hiding from you, making you feel this way, yet as you’ve not made a conclusion, not got evidence, hoping they’re faithful as they future faked and falsely promised with their added false apology, that they wouldn’t do it again.
 You are most often left questioning yourself as to whether you are indeed insecure?
 If you are pushing them away?
 When in fact, a reasonable person would listen to you and work it out together, always trust your instincts even when you are unsure as to what they are telling you, as most often they are right.